80+ column : January 1

 A selection of eye-catching egg-chasing quotes & links from around the rugby media landscape

-CLICKBAIT OF THE WEEK
+STATE OF THE UNION

 LEINSTER SQUAD UPDATE

-Caveat : I have no “ITK”
+caveat : I have no “ITK” a la Thornley

 TROLL PATROL